 A person working as Public Relations Specialist in Japan typically earns around 342,000 JPY.
 Salaries range from 178,000 JPY (lowest) to 523,000 JPY (highest).

-This is the average monthly salary including housing, transport, and other benefits.
-Public Relations Specialist salaries vary drastically based on experience, skills, gender, or location.
+This is the average salary including housing, transport, and other benefits.
+Public Relations Specialist salaries in Japan vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

-Public Relations Specialist salaries in Japan range from 178,000 JPY per month (starting salary) to 523,000 JPY per month (maximum salary).
-This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.
+Salaries for the position Public Relations Specialist in Japan range from 178,000 JPY (starting salary) to 523,000 JPY (maximum salary).
+It should be noted that the given figure is not the legally mandated minimum wage; rather, it represents the lowest figure reported in a salary survey that included thousands of participants and professionals from all regions of the country.

 |0 - 2 Years|